mathandley/fitplot/README.md

 ## Made for MacOS (because that's what I use)
 Linux/Unix users, I hope it's largely compatible, but I assume some of it won't be.
-Hopefully someone else can turn this into a Window's executable too.
+Hopefully someone else can turn this into a Window's executable too if there's some interest.

 ## How I'm using it
 Now I've set a static location for my output, I've copied the bash file to